 Relevant Research & Resources

-The Alda Method was originally designed based on experience - experience Alan Alda had as an actor.
+Our approach to communication training was originally designed based on experience - experience Alan Alda had as an actor.
 When Alda hosted Scientific American Frontiers (1993 - 2005), he sensed that improvisational theater experiences could help scientists and health professionals become better communicators.

 Since the Center’s founding in 2009, we have built on the original idea of using improv to improve science communication.
 As a team of social scientists and improv specialists, we collaborate to bring science and creativity to our work.